fanzou99/FastHR/README.md

 	# obtain characteristic point estimators of HR.
 	lower_err, median, upper_err = np.interp([0.16, 0.5, 0.84], cdfgrid, hrgrid)

-Further example and documentation could be found in example.ipynb.
+Further usages could be found in example.ipynb.
 The algorithm is explained in Appendix A of Zou et al. (submitted).
 Please consider citing this publication if you use FastHR in your research.

 Contact